Adolis García Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.15).
+- The Orioles have a 4.15 team ERA that ranks 14th among all league pitching staffs.

-- The Orioles rank 21st in baseball in home runs surrendered (64 total, 1.3 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (64 total, 1.2 per game).

-- Kremer (5-1) gets the starting nod for the Orioles in his 11th start of the season.
-He has a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.
+- Bradish (2-1 with a 4.34 ERA and 32 strikeouts in 37 1/3 innings pitched) gets the start for the Orioles, his ninth of the season.

-- In his last appearance on Sunday, the righty went 5 1/3 innings against the Toronto Blue Jays, giving up one earned run while surrendering nine hits.
+- The right-hander last pitched on Tuesday against the New York Yankees, when he threw five innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.